prathap937/jsplumb/etc/api/core.api.md

 // @public
 export function convertToFullOverlaySpec(spec: string | OverlaySpec): FullOverlaySpec;

+// @public (undocumented)
+export function createBaseRepresentation(type: string, endpoint: Endpoint, params?: EndpointRepresentationParams): EndpointRepresentation<any>;

 // Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "ComponentOptions" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "createComponentBase" is marked as @public, but its signature references "Component" which is marked as @internal
 //
-// @public
+// @public (undocumented)
 export function createComponentBase(instance: JsPlumbInstance, idPrefix: string, typeDescriptor: string, defaultOverlayKey: string, defaultType: Record<string, any>, defaultLabelLocation: number | [number, number], params?: ComponentOptions): Component;

-// Warning: (ae-incompatible-release-tags) The symbol "createConnection" is marked as @public, but its signature references "ConnectionOptions" which is marked as @internal
-//
-// @public (undocumented)
-export function createConnection(instance: JsPlumbInstance, params: ConnectionOptions): Connection;

 // Warning: (ae-incompatible-release-tags) The symbol "createConnectorBase" is marked as @public, but its signature references "ConnectorBase" which is marked as @internal
 //